msfjarvis/msfjarvis.dev/content/posts/deploying-hugo-sites-with-github-actions.md

 slug = "deploying-hugo-sites-with-github-actions"
-tags = ["hugo", "github actions", "static sites"] title = "Deploying Hugo sites with GitHub Actions"
+tags = ["hugo", "github actions", "static sites"] title = "Deploying Hugo sites with GitHub Actions" description = "GitHub Actions are awesome!
+Learn how to use it for continuous delivery of your static sites."
 +++

 For the longest time, I have used the [caddy-git] middleware for [caddyserver](https://caddyserver.com) to constantly deploy my [Hugo](https://gohugo.io) site from [GitHub](https://github.com/msfjarvis/msfjarvis.website).

 But this approach had a few problems, notably force pushing (I know, shush) caused the repository to break because the plugin didn't support those.
 While not frequent, it was annoying enough to seek alternatives.